mmuratarat/mmuratarat.github.io/_posts/2019-08-21-decision-trees.md

 3. Decision trees can be unstable because small variations in the data might result in a completely different tree being generated.
 This is called variance, which needs to be lowered by methods like bagging and boosting.

 4. Greedy algorithm, which always makes the choice that seems to be the best at that moment without regard for consequences, cannot guarantee to return the globally optimal decision tree.
+This is its over–sensitivity to the training set, to irrelevant attributes and to noise.
 This can be mitigated by training multiple trees, where the features and samples are randomly sampled with replacement (Random Forest).

 5. Decision tree learners create biased trees if some classes dominate.
 It is therefore recommended to balance the data set prior to fitting with the decision tree.